-51 Ofcom (2005), 'Review of the universal service obligation', Consultation document, January; Ofcom (2006), 'Review of the universal service obligation', statement, March; Oftel (1997), 'Universal Telecommunications Services', consultative document; ComReg (2010), 'Costing of universal service obligations: principles and methodologies', Consultation 10/94, 30 November.
+53 Ofcom (2005), 'Review of the universal service obligation', Consultation document, January; Ofcom (2006), 'Review of the universal service obligation', statement, March; Oftel (1997), 'Universal Telecommunications Services', consultative document; ComReg (2010), 'Costing of universal service obligations: principles and methodologies', Consultation 10/94, 30 November.

-52 CNMC (2016), op. cit., p.
+54 CNMC (2016), op. cit., p.
 15.

-53 ANACOM (2015), op. cit.
+55 ANACOM (2015), op. cit.

-based on the variation of household composition over time as well as the benefit from customers who stop receiving social tariffs but decide to stay with the USP.
-The macroeconomic effect looks at the costs and revenues of customers over a five-year period to determine whether they became profitable.54
+In France, ARCEP identified two types of benefits associated with life-cycle effects-individual effect and macroeconomic effect.
+The individual effect is based on the variation of household composition over time as well as the benefit from customers who stop receiving social tariffs but decide to stay with the USP.
+The macroeconomic effect looks at the costs and revenues of customers over a five-year period to determine whether they became profitable.56

-In Italy, for the applications in years prior to 2013, AGCOM determined that the life-cycle benefits did not generate any additional intangible benefits for Telecom Italia.55 However, in 2014, AGCOM estimated a life-cycle benefit of €30,000.
-A detailed methodology for that estimate was not provided.56
+In Italy, for the applications in years prior to 2013, AGCOM determined that the life-cycle benefits did not generate any additional intangible benefits for Telecom Italia.57 However, in 2014, AGCOM estimated a life-cycle benefit of €30,000.
+A detailed methodology for that estimate was not provided.58